 To put the smile back on your face I am sending a picture of me making noise with the accordion during the homecoming service.
 By the way, on January 29th I celebrated my 49th year in the ministry and an accordion has been right there with me all the way.
 The accordions have had to be replaced at least 3 times.
 One of these days I will have to be replaced, too!

-So, thanks for your faithful prayers and support.
-God will bless you just as much as He has us.
+Thanks for all of your prayers and support.
+God bless you as much as He has us.

 Mike and Beverly Creiglow

 Cruzeiro do Sul, Acre, Brazil 69980